-3. A non-permissive reading increases wait time - and frustration Busy terminals feature lines of trucks patiently waiting in line to access the loading racks.
+Busy terminals feature lines of trucks patiently waiting in line to access the loading racks.
 Imagine the frustration, then, when a driver gets to the rack (or is forced to wait longer because other drivers encounter a problematic situation) and gets a non-permissive indication on the terminal's rack monitor.
-Non-permissive readings can cover a wide range of occurrences, from an inability to achieve a proper static ground to an overfill-detection warning - and all of them prevent the loading process from commencing.
-More frustrating can be the fact that the driver can't easily determine what is causing the non-permissive reading.
-When that happens, the driver has to exit the line and either attempt to make a self-diagnosis or call to his service department, hoping a solution is readily available.
+Non-permissive readings can cover a wide range of occurrences, from an inability to achieve a proper static ground to an overfill detection warning - and all of them prevent the loading process from commencing.
+If the driver cannot easily determine what is causing the nonpermissive reading, the driver has to exit the line and either attempt to make a selfdiagnosis or call the service department.